Michigan Matters: Tigers Legend Willie Horton on Career, Motor City & Overcoming COVID

 He talked about that magical 1968 season and his team of “brothers” on the Tigers who learned to play for, and with, each other.

 Horton, who grew up in the Jeffries Project which had African American and white families, said he never confronted racism until he went to the Tiger’s training camp in Lakeland, Fla.
-He couldn’t get a cab and had to walk five miles as they wouldn’t pick up an African American back then.READ MORE: Abortion Debate Heats Up: Is The Procedure Protected Under Michigan's Constitution?
+He couldn’t get a cab and had to walk five miles as they wouldn’t pick up an African American back then.READ MORE: Detroit Police Set Up 'Traffic Safety Blitz' In Response To Increase Of Crashes

 He talked about Judge Keith’s guidance as a young man as his parents had asked Keith to take him under his wing and keep the rising baseball star on the right path.